 However, a council can consider someone to be intentionally homeless under the Housing Act 1996.
-The act states that: “people should take responsibility for their own accommodation needs and not behave in a way which might lead to the loss of their accommodation”.
+The act states: “People should take responsibility for their own accommodation needs and not behave in a way which might lead to the loss of their accommodation.”

-Failing to do so can lead to someone being considered intentionally homeless and can see them “owed a lesser duty” by the council.
+Failing to do so can lead to someone with priority need being considered intentionally homeless and can see them “owed a lesser duty” by the council.

 Entrenched homelessness can affect attitudes to homelessness.
 A long time spent on the streets can see people adapt to the lifestyle of being on the streets.
 This can be a particularly difficult habit to break.

-Based on Shelter’s estimate that 280,000 people are homeless in England and the most recent Office for National Statistics’ population count for the country, which estimates 56 million people live in the country, there is roughly a one in 20,000 chance of becoming homeless in England.
+The most recent Office for National Statistics’ population count for the country found 56.5 million people live in the country, meaning roughly one in 250 people are homeless.

 However just because those numbers seem large, it doesn’t mean that tackling homelessness is any less urgent.
 Homelessness can be devastating on a human level and costly financially too.

-Having a pet can give a boost to mental health, whether it be someone to talk to or to play with.
-They can also offer something to focus on – many people affected by homelessness might put their dog’s wellbeing first rather than their own.
+Having a pet can boost mental health, whether it be someone to talk to or to play with.
+They can also offer something to focus on – many people affected by homelessness might put their dog’s wellbeing before their own.

-The human-animal bond is something that we see every day from many Big Issue vendors and more efforts are being made to keep dogs and their humans together than ever before, particularly in homeless hostels..
+The human-animal bond is something The Big Issue sees every day in vendors across the country.
+In recent years, more efforts are being made to keep dogs and their humans together than ever before, particularly in homeless hostels.